 - add a page about the National Relay Service to your training or induction kit.

 We can provide articles for your newsletter or information for your email update.
-We can also arrange a visit from one of our education and information officers to provide a free in-house training session.
+We can also arrange a visit from one of our education and information team to provide a free in-house training session.

 There's also a range of free resources to help your staff feel comfortable and confident taking relay calls.